carsonmagee/ProjectPortfolio/Minesweeper/README.md

 # Minesweeper
-This project is a fully functional version of the original Minesweeper game, originally created by Microsoft.
-The main purpose of this project is to demonstrate implementation of basic back end and front end game development using scrictly native C++ programming in the command line.
+This project is a fully functional version of the original Minesweeper game, created by Microsoft.
+The main purpose of this project is to demonstrate the implementation of basic back-end and front-end game development using strictly native C++ programming in the command line.

 ## Motivation
 The motivation behind this project was to quickly produce a functioning game, using the limitations of a non-GUI and native C++ code.